MorisMwai/T2G_EmailEnricher/README.md

 # 🤖 T2G Email Automation Bot (UiPath REFramework – C#)

-This is a test/personal RPA project built using UiPath's Robotic Enterprise Framework (REFramework) in C#.
+This is a test RPA project built using UiPath's Robotic Enterprise Framework (REFramework) in C#.
 It automates the extraction of specific emails from Outlook, parses sender details from their email signature, logs the structured data into an Excel report, and sends a summary notification email.

 This project is designed to showcase best practices in transactional processing, queue integration, exception handling, and automation design using UiPath Studio.